Leila Nazgül Seiitbek

-Leila Nazgül Seiitbek is a lawyer and human rights activist from Kyrgyzstan.
+Leila Nazgül Seiitbek (Kyrgyz: Лейла Назгуль Сейитбек, born 8 March 1979 in Bishkek, Kyrgyz Republic) is a prominent human rights activist and lawyer from Kyrgyzstan known for her advocacy work in Central Asia: Kazakhstan, Kyrgyzstan, Uzbekistan, Tajikistan and Turkmenistan.
+She was a member and international advocacy manager of the Association for Human Rights in Central Asia from 2009 to 2020.
+She is currently the chairwoman and founder of the Vienna-based Freedom for Eurasia nonprofit.

 Education

-Leila completed her bachelor’s degree in law at the Kyrgyz State Law Academy.
-She is currently pursuing a higher degree in law at the University of Vienna, Austria.
+Leila received her degree in law at the Kyrgyz State Law Academy.

 Career

-Leila was a member and international advocacy manager of the Association for Human Rights in Central Asia from 2009 to 2020.
-She is currently the chairwoman and founder of Freedom for Eurasia.

 Leila founded Blago, a public foundation, in 2012.
-She ran for parliamentary elections in October 2015, in the Onuguu-Progress party list When Leila worked to help Kyrgyz citizens track down vanished funds that were supposed to secure housing plots near Bishkek, she uncovered a corruption scheme that involved influential Kyrgyz officials.
-Because of her work as a human rights activist, she became the target of a smear campaign launched by Kyrgyz authorities and was forced to flee Kyrgyzstan.
+When Leila worked to help Kyrgyz citizens track down vanished funds that were supposed to secure housing plots near Bishkek, she uncovered a corruption scheme that involved influential Kyrgyz officials.
+Because of her work as a human rights activist, she became the target of a smear campaign and a kidnapping attack launched by Kyrgyz authorities and was forced to flee Kyrgyzstan.